 What Other Seed Tray Sizes Are Available?

-There are lots of other options if you decide to buy a seed tray with different dimensions.
-Let’s explore a few of them here.
+There are lots of other options if you decide to buy a seed tray with different dimensions or cell counts.

 1010 Seed Tray